Early Mornin' Stoned Pimp

-Early Mornin' Stoned Pimp is the third studio album by American musician Kid Rock and the first to feature his backing band Twisted Brown Trucker.
+Early Mornin' Stoned Pimp is the third studio album by the American musician Kid Rock and the first to feature his backing band Twisted Brown Trucker.
 Released on January 9, 1996 by Top Dog Records, the album is a further shift in Kid Rock's sound toward rock music, also furthering his rap metal sound and shaping the redneck image he would become known for.

 Background

-The recording sessions saw Kid Rock work with R&B singer Thornetta Davis, who says that she asked him not to credit her on the album due to its risque lyrics on the song "Paid", but this request was ignored.
+The recording sessions saw Kid Rock work with R&B singer Thornetta Davis, who says that she asked him not to credit her on the album due to its risqué lyrics on the song "Paid", but this request was ignored.
 The album's title came from engineer Bob Ebeling, who told a sleepless, alcoholic, drug-using Kid Rock, "Dude, you are the early-morning, stoned pimp."
 The recording sessions marked the first time Kid Rock would work with Jimmie "Bones" Trombly, who soon joined his backup band, Twisted Brown Trucker.

 "Jackson, Mississippi" was originally recorded for the album, but remained unreleased until Kid Rock's self-titled 2003 album.